Derived Foliations: De Rham algebras in the holomorphic context

 is an equivalence. \end{prop}

+\begin{rmk} \emph{There is of course a big difference between $\DR(A)$ and $\DR(N(A))$, as already the holomorphic cotangent complex $\LL_A$ differs from the algebraic cotangent complex $\LL_{N(A)}$.} \end{rmk}

-We will also use a second adjunction between holomorphic graded mixed cdga's and holomorphic cdga's.
-Specifically, we consider the $\s$-functor $A \mapsto A(0)$, sending a holomorphic cdga $A$ to the holomorphic graded mixed cdga $A(0)$ which is $A$ purely in weight $0$ with the trivial mixed structure.
-This defines an $\s$-functor $\cdga^h \to (\egrcdga)^h$ which commutes with colimits and thus admits a right adjoint.
+We will also make use of a second adjunction between holomorphic graded mixed cdga's and holomorphic cdga's.
+Namely, we consider the $\s$-functor $A \mapsto A(0)$, sending a holomorphic cdga $A$ to the holomorphic graded mixed cdga $A(0)$ consisting of $A$ sitting purely in weight $0$ and endowed with the trivial mixed structure.
+This defines an $\s$-functor $\cdga^h \to (\egrcdga)^h$ which commutes with colimits, and so it admits a right adjoint.
 This right adjoint is called the \emph{holomorphic realization} and is denoted by